Pediatric Critical Care Medicine Fellowship

 • Departmental Fellows Core curriculum, which covers topics relevant to all pediatric fellows, including Evidence-Based Medicine, Quality Improvement and Safety, Ethics, Communication, Teaching, Mentoring, Scientific Writing and Career Development

-Fellows participate in Children's Hospital Emergency Transport Service and manage, with supervision from the ICU attending, transports and admissions to the PICU.
-Night call is taken in-house and averages every 5-6 nights.
+Fellows learn important triage, communication and patient management skills through facilitating patient transfers to our pediatric intensive care unit from our 5-7 state referral region.
+They serve as medical command, with supervision from the ICU attending, for critically ill children being transported by the Children’s Hospital Colorado transport team.
+Night call is taken in-house with variable frequency within the work hour rules mandated by the ACGME.
 At least one PICU attending is in-house 24 hours a day, 7 days a week, to ensure a safe balance between clinical demands and educational needs of the fellows.

 Clinical Electives